smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 - StartServiceACK
 `autoBTCapability` is added to the payload of `StartServiceACK`.
-Additionally, a new parameter `autoBTConnection,` which indicates whether the HU has the BT automatic connection function, is added to `HMICapabilities`.
-The core sets `autoBTCapability` to true, if `autoBTConnection` is true.
+Additionally, a new parameter `autoBTConnection`, which indicates whether the HU has the BT automatic connection function, is added to `HMICapabilities`.
+SDL Core sets `autoBTCapability` to true, if `autoBTConnection` is true.

 HMI API:
 ```xml